Catalina-Hasnas/E-commerce-App/README.md

 # E-commerce App

-The E-commerce App is a web application that allows users create a product, display a product and a list of products.
+The E-commerce App is a web application that allows users create a product, display a product and a list of products, using mongodb database with next.js.

 To run the E-commerce App locally, follow these steps: